good-loop/doc/pages/notes/usa-charity-donations-and-tax-notes.md

 ### What is the tax deduction worth?

 The value of a tax deduction depends on the rate of tax paid by the company. <sup>\[[5]\]</sup>
-A common result would be that the tax deducation amounts to a 21% refund on the donation.
+A common result would be that the tax deduction amounts to a 21% refund on the donation.
 However this varies considerably, and you should ask your accountant.

 -----